Agostina Laurenzano makes an effort to propose a fully circular economy project.

 3-Heat little by little, stirring without stopping until it reaches 70ºC.

-4-Remove from the fire.
+4-Remove from heat.

 5-Add 100 ml. of vinegar.